No heat in dryer. replaced ignitor new one doesnt glow continuity tested fuse on blower + flame sensor stll no glow help appreciated.

 Answer James, Yes, it would be easiest if you removed the front panels and drum.
 You could attempt to repair the machine without removing the drum and front panel, but you'd be working "blind" and need a stubby nut driver to remove the mounting screw on the fuse.

 Does the dryer thermal fuse make the heater come on?

-Answer Hello Jim.
-You need to check the thermal fuse and the door switch and see if they are bad.
-You can test this with a multi-meter TJMA-DMT3.
+Answer Hello Robert.
+No, the thermal fuse prevents the dryer from running.
+Check and make sure you have 240 volts coming to the dryer.
+Check and make sure the unit is not set to Air Fluff.
+Also check the heater and thermostats and see if they are good.
+You can test these with a multi-meter TJMA-DM1.
+They should read closed for continuity.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html

-Answer Hello Joan.
+Answer Hello Mick.
 Check and make sure you have 240 volts coming to the dryer.
 Check and make sure the unit is not set to Air Fluff.
 Also check the heater and thermostats and see if they are good.
 You can test these with a multi-meter TJMA-DM1.
 They should read closed for continuity.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html

-Answer Hello Steven,
+Answer Hello Richard,